 In 2009, after taking a workshop, I was bitten by the color realist philosophies of Henry Hensche and his predecessor Henry Hawthorne, both of the Cape Cod School of Art.
 I have studied under the following distinguished artists; Camille Prezwodek , Petaluma CA; Jean Brinton Jaecks , Annapolis, MD; Robin Frey and Natalie Italiano of Studio Incamminati in Philadelphia and Valerie Craig; St. Davids, PA, and many more.

 I have also worked as a freelance graphic designer, primarily with cultural non-profit organizations.
 My graphic design work may be found in two permanent exhibits at the Academy of Natural Sciences, as well as many projects with Rutgers University and the Philadelphia Museum of Art.

-In addition to painting, I renewed my interests in metal work and enameling.
+In addition to painting, in 2010 I renewed my interests in metal work and enameling.
 I have studied under Linda Darty of East Carolina University in North Carolina and Certaldo, Italy and Sandra McEwen in North Carolina.
 I am working on refining my skills in the art of champlevé and cloisonné.

 My studio is located in Chester Springs, PA.
 I create unique kiln and torch-fired enameled jewelry and decorative wall tile pieces.